TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 #### Bug Fixes:
 ```
-* Added a fix to stop/revert migration when a registry hive fails to load
+* Addressed a issue where a registry hive fails to load, the tool will now halt migration instead of continuing
 * Fixed a bug with Module Changelog version test where release type number is not properly outputted
 ```
 ## 2.5.1